MrBelon/Bexelon/README.md

 	<CollectionId>2376686769</CollectionId>		<!-- Set Steam Workshop Collection ID (If API List) -->
 </Game>
 ```

 > If you want a Vanilla server without mods, set `UseLocalModList` to **True** and delete all the **LocalModList.txt** content.
 > Set `UseLocalModList` to **True** for using the **LocalModList.txt** mod list
 > The  `CollectionId` setting is used when `UseLocalModList` is set to **False**.

+#### Configure your Steam credentials :

+Your Steam credentials are used to download the Steam workshop content.

 ```xml
 <Credentials>